 Hluhluwe-iMfolozi Park (HiP) was established in 1895 and is one of the oldest Game Reserves in Africa.
 The park is 960 km² / 96,000 hectares and contains an immense diversity of fauna and flora.
 Due to the size of the protected area, logistically it. . .

 Situated in Northern Zululand, and adjoining the Mozambique border, Tembe Elephant Park is most widely known for having over 200 of the world’s largest Elephants, which are also the last remaining indigenous herd in KwaZulu-Natal and includes the legendary big “Tuskers.”
 (Tuskers are elephants. . .

 Manyoni Private Game Reserve (previously known as Zululand Rhino Reserve) lies within the Msunduzi valley in northern Zululand.
 The area falls under the Mkuze Valley Low-veld vegetation type, varying from open Savanna thorn-veld, bush-veld to riverine woodland, characterized by Acacia and Marula tree species.. . .

-North Island in the Seychelles is an island paradise, a rare sanctuary for those seeking a gorgeous, unspoilt tropical haven.
-More importantly, it is a Noah’s Ark: a sanctuary where natural habitats are being rehabilitated and where critically endangered Seychelles fauna and flora are. . .
+North Island in the Seychelles is a tropical island paradise – a rare sanctuary for those seeking island and marine conservation activities on a gorgeous, unspoiled tropical haven.
+More importantly, it is a Noah’s Ark: a sanctuary where natural habitats are being rehabilitated and. . .